GSoC SubOrg Guidelines

 OpenAstronomy has been accepted as an umbrella organisation since

 - We will keep applying every year, but that doesn’t mean we will always be selected.
-If selected, we don’t know the number of slots we will get till the student selection process ends.
-However, it’s our intention to keep the process fair for the suborganisations and students.
+If selected, we don’t know the number of slots we will get till the contributor selection process ends.
+However, it’s our intention to keep the process fair for the suborganisations and contributors.

-I want to have to become a sub-org admin, what do I do?
+I want to propose a new sub-org, what do I do?

 is simple (and free!).
 You need to be an open-development organisation